 The ruined chapel in the burial ground was probably built by Thomas Bushell whilst he defended Lundy for the king during the Civil War.
 It has been a ruin since the 18th century.

-After inheriting a legacy the Revd.
-Heaven’s fulfilled his ambition in 1897 when the present church of St Helen was consecrated.
+After inheriting a legacy the Rev. Heaven fulfilled his ambition in 1897 when the present church of St Helen was consecrated.
 The population of the island at the time was around 60 and was often swelled by visiting seamen, which explains its size.
 It is built using granite from the island and other materials brought in from Ilfracombe.
 Lundy became known as the ‘Kingdom of Heaven’.
+The church and its grounds, and the the burial ground near the Old Light, are gifted to the Church of England.
+Lundy remained an extra-parochial place.

 St Helen’s was severely damaged in a gale causing significant damage to the window above the altar and the roof.
-The arch was replaced by a concrete lintel, so that the window is now rectangular in shape.
+The arch was replaced by a concrete lintel, so that the window became rectangular in shape.

 The fittings for the eight church bells quickly corroded and the bells were taken down from the tower in the early 20th century.
 In 1994 they were restored and continue to attract many groups of visiting bellringers to Lundy.
 Two more bells were added in 2004.